On the hydrodynamics of hyperbolic liquid crystal elastomers: Introduction

 To get around the above difficulties, some key observations and novelties are emphasized as follows:

 \emph{1.
-Second-order material derivative.} Essentially, the $\phi$-equations in \eqref{EL-elas-1} are cubic wave equations with nontrivial metric, where the metric depends on velocity $u$.
-The metric (or second-order material derivative) will cause great obstruction towards to the global well-posedness.
+Second-order material derivative.} Essentially, the $\phi$-equations in \eqref{EL-elas-1} are cubic wave equations with high nontrivial metric, which is called \emph{acoustical metric} dependingon the velocity $u$.
+The acoustical metric (or second-order material derivative) will cause great obstruction towards to the global well-posedness.
 Fortunately, thanks to divergence free condition, the quadratic terms $u\cdot\nab\d_t\phi$ and $\d_t u\!\cdot\!\nab\phi$ from second-order material derivative can gain enough decay rates.
 More precisely, from the good unknown ``$\om\d_t\phi+\nab\phi$" or the decomposition $\nab=\om\d_r-\frac{\om\times\Om}{r}$, we have the dompositions

 These together with the decays estimates of good unknown and good quantities $u\cdot\om$, $\d_t u\cdot\om$ benefit a decay of $\<t\>^{-3/2}$ in our setting.